AdobeDocs/commerce-admin.en/help/stores-purchase/paypal-express-checkout.md

 1. Set the **Disable Funding Options** to determine which other PayPal funding options are displayed on the _Checkout_ page.

-   Selected options will never be displayed on the _Checkout_ page.
-Unselected options will be displayed only if PayPal supports the store currency and the buyer location.
+   Selected options are not displayed on the _Checkout_ page.
+Unselected options are displayed only if PayPal supports the store currency and the buyer location.
 Options include:

    - PayPal Credit
    - PayPal Guest Checkout Credit Card Icons